 An event with qualifier @Initialized(ConversationScoped.class) is synchronously fired when the conversation is initialized.
-An context event with qualifier @BeforeDestroyed(ConversationScoped.class) is synchronously fired when the conversation is about before the actual destruction.
-An event @Destroyed(ConversationScoped.class) is synchronously fired when the conversation is destroyed, i.e. after the actual destruction.
+An context event with qualifier @BeforeDestroyed(ConversationScoped.class) is synchronously fired when the conversation is about before the actual be destroved. i.e. destruction.
+An event with qualifier to @Destroyed(ConversationScoped.class) is synchronously fired when the conversation is destroyed, i.e. after the actual destruction.
 The event payload is: